highplainscomputing/Reddit_Tag_and_Title_Prediction/README.md

 This project focuses on leveraging transformer models for the task of predicting tags and titles.
 The implementation involves two main components: **Data Preparation** and **Tag and Title Prediction**.
 The former covers all the necessary preprocessing tasks required for model training and evaluation, while the latter involves training a transformer model using the `simpletransformers` library and the T5Model class, fine-tuned with a custom dataset.

+### Project Goal

+The goal of this project is to predict missing values of Tag and Title column using transformer techniques.

 ### Table of Contents

 1. [Data Preparation](#data-preparation)